 *A note about our Actual Case Histories: In order to preserve client confidences, and protect client identities, we alter certain facts, including the name, age, gender, position, date, geographical location, and industry of our clients.
 The essential facts, the point illustrated and the lesson to be learned, remain actual.

 Please Note: This Email Newsletter is not legal advice, but only an effort to provide generalized information about important topics related to employment and the law.
 Legal advice can only be rendered after formal retention of counsel, and must take into account the facts and circumstances of a particular case.
 Those in need of legal advice, counsel or representation should retain competent legal counsel licensed to practice law in their locale.

 Sklover Working Wisdom™ is a trademarked newsletter publication of Alan L. Sklover, of Sklover & Company, LLC, a law firm dedicated to the counsel and representation of employees in matters of their employment, compensation and severance.
 Nothing expressed in this material constitutes legal advice.
 Please note that Mr. Sklover is admitted to practice in the state of New York, only.
 When assisting clients in other jurisdictions, he retains the assistance of local counsel and/or obtains permission of local Courts to appear.
 Copying, use and/or reproduction of this material in any form or media without prior written permission is strictly prohibited.
 All rights reserved.
-For further information, contact Sklover & Company, LLC, One Rockefeller Plaza, New York, New York 10020 (212) 757-5000.
+For further information, contact Sklover & Company, LLC, 45 Rockefeller Plaza, Suite 2000, New York, New York 10111 (212) 757-5000.

 Repairing the World,

 One Empowered – and Productive – Employee at a Time™